We work on a lot of exciting projects across Gloucestershire, if you'd like to find out more or get involved please don't hesitate to contact us.

 - A project report will be produced and disseminated widely to inform the long-term conservation of hedgehogs.

 Thanks to £676,000 award from the Heritage Lottery Fund we are now transforming Greystones Farm into a heritage education and discovery centre.

 Grundon Waste Management, based in Bishops Cleeve, Cheltenham, donated £150,000 to Gloucestershire Wildlife Trust’s ‘Cradle of the Cotswold’s’ project in Bourton-on-the-Water – the first major grant secured for an exciting new education and discovery centre.

-Other large contributions were made by The Gloucestershire Environmental Trust, who awarded £45,094 and The Summerfield Trust who awarded £2,000.
+Other large contributions were made by The Gloucestershire Environmental Trust company, who awarded £45,094 and The Summerfield Charitable Trust who awarded £20,000.
 We are also very grateful to a large number of individuals, business and trusts who made contribution that have helped to make this project possible.

 The Cradles of the Cotswolds project offers a huge range of exciting activities for people to learn about the heritage of the Cotswolds and get involved in restoring and maintaining it.
 It cater for all ages and abilities and is accessible for people with mobility issues.